telerik/report-server-docs/user-guide/data-alerts-management.md

 ## Data Alerts Grid

 The **Data Alerts** grid allows you to create, modify and delete data alerts.
 A Data Alert runs at a scheduled time and checks whether specific data conditions are satisfied.
-If the data conditions are satisfied a collection of reports documents are generated and sent to the alert's subscribers.
+If the data conditions are satisfied a report document or a collection of reports documents are generated and sent to the alert's subscribers.
 A data alert can be run only once or on a recurrent basis, for example: daily, weekly, monthly or yearly.
 Within the recurrence rule, you set the intervals and range for how often a data alert is to be run.

 A Data Alert has various settings which are grouped into different tabs.